AFTER REHAB,

 Access to Resources

-Sober living homes often connect residents with community resources such as support groups, counseling services, job training, and other essential services that aid in long-term recovery.
+Sober living homes often connect residents with community resources such as support groups (12-step), counseling services, job training, and other essential services that aid in long-term recovery.

 Improved Long-Term Outcomes

-Studies have shown that living in a sober house can be associated with better outcomes, including higher rates of abstinence, lower rates of incarceration, and improved employment rates for those who maintain their recovery residence occupancy for a sufficient period.
+Studies have shown that living in a sober house can be associated with better outcomes, including higher rates of abstinence, lower rates of legal issues, and improved employment rates for those who maintain their recovery residence occupancy for a sufficient period.

 Together We Stay Sober

-More than a place to stay, we offer a supportive home where recovery is shared, trust is built, and lasting connections take root.
-We believe the research that found "together we stay sober".
 Sobriety needs more than simple maintenance; it needs to grow.
 That’s one of the most resonant truths in recovery—and also in life.
 Maintenance might keep someone afloat temporarily, but it’s growth that builds momentum, meaning, and joy.
-At Right Path, that philosophy runs deep: every structure—house rhythm, work, clinical, neurofeedback, peer connection—is designed to activate movement, not stagnation, through our workshops, nightly dinners, and a 12-step meeting, as well as nearby 12-step meetings.
+At Right Path, that philosophy runs deep: every structure—house meetings, work, clinical, neurofeedback, peer connection—is designed to activate movement, not stagnation, through our workshops, nightly dinners, and a 12-step meeting, as well as nearby 12-step meetings.
 We're offering space to form friendships, develop resilience and allow the process of transformation to continue.
 With our wrap-around clinical resources, at the horse farm, at the gym, or at the sound retreat, we join with our community to lift up every aspect of life—physical, emotional, and social.
 Recovery becomes a process and way of life.